pawaters/calculator/README.md

 ## Things I would improve for a bigger project

+- designed the HTML in as similar fashion to REACT, where each UI part is a module, and the 3 classes I defined would refer to parameters like "calculatorUI", "button", and keep it more modular on the UI side.
 - Add a "del" button that works in all situations.
 I had started to implement it, but it would need some refactoring of the whole JS to work with a variety of edge cases without bugs.
 Also, it was not included in the iphone calculator and estimated that it was therefore out of scope for a "simple calculator".
 - add all the buttons of the iphone calculator but when held in paysage.